Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Algiers, Algeria.

-* Important Note: You must register and bring a confirmation page on the day of your visa interview in order to receive your passport and visa.
+* Important Note: (Click here for note in French or Arabic) You must register and bring a confirmation page on the day of your visa interview in order to receive your passport and visa.
 Instructions on how to register are below:

 As soon as you receive your appointment date, you must schedule a medical exam in Algeria.
 Click the “Medical Exam Instructions” button below for a list of designated doctor’s offices in Algeria.
 Please schedule and attend a medical exam with one of these doctors before your interview.

 It is important that you bring all required original documents to your interview.
 We’ve created a checklist that will tell you what to bring.
 Please print the checklist below and bring it to your interview along with the listed documents.

 You must bring the exact same original document to the interview that you submitted for processing.

 Read our interview guidelines to learn about any special actions that you need to take before your visa interview.

 All immigrant visa applicants, regardless of age, require a medical examination prior to the issuance of a visa.
 Only a physician accredited by the U.S. Embassy can perform this exam.
 It is your responsibility to schedule a medical exam with one of the doctors listed below before your visa interview at the U.S. Embassy.
 Medical examination results from other physicians are not accepted.
 It’s highly recommended to schedule an appointment through the following email: firstname.lastname@example.org

 Dr. Nesrine Bessa